michelesr/thesis/src/context.md

 - A controller that acts as intermediary between the model and view, manipulating the model

-A web application that adopts this pattern permits a good separation of concerns, but is still a monolith application, and even if a monolith application can be divided in modules, often the code is not well decoupled, thus leading to circular dependencies among them and thus rending changes to a module more difficult and frustrating.
+A web application that adopts this pattern permits a good separation of concerns, but is still a layered monolith application, and even if a layered monolith application is divided in modules, often the code is not well decoupled, thus leading to circular dependencies among them and thus rending changes to a module more difficult and frustrating.
 A monolith application can grow in a unexpected way, making the project hard (if not impossible) to maintain.

 ### From MVC to Microservices